andenacitelli/credit-card-bonuses-api/README.md

 - **JSON** - https://raw.githubusercontent.com/andenacitelli/credit-card-bonuses-api/main/exports/data.json
 - **YAML** - https://raw.githubusercontent.com/andenacitelli/credit-card-bonuses-api/main/exports/data.yaml

-> **Looking for AWS Lambda links?** We migrated away from those on May 18th, 2024, preferring to instead statically embed them in this repository.
-Old endpoints will stick around until at least **July 1st, 2024**, but data will slowly become stale, so I advise you migrate as soon as able!
+> **Looking for AWS Lambda links?** We migrated away from those on May 18th, 2024, preferring to instead update them at commit time and serve them directly from this repository.
+Old endpoints will stick around until at least **July 1st, 2024**, but they will not be updated with new data, so I advise you migrate as soon as able!

 The companion site for this is [Offer Optimist](https://offeroptimist.com).
 It comes with tons of filters, valuation settings, and much more, and is a great first approach to comparing all the different cards out there.
 Give it a try!